amaloraini/cross-lingual-ZP/README.md

 In train.json, we show how we represent one data instance for two cases:

 1) AZP and its candidates in one sentence.
-2) AZP in one sentence and candidates in another
+2) AZP in one sentence, and candidates in another

 OntoNotes 5.0 text is copyrighted, but freely available at https://catalog.ldc.upenn.edu/LDC2013T19